ros-infrastructure/ros_buildfarm/doc/ongoing_operations.rst

  * Paste the script into that console, and click "Run"

 Note: Be extra careful when deleting jobs.
-While you can easily regenerate the jobs you might lose the history of these jobs.
+While you can easily regenerate the jobs, you might lose the history of these jobs.

 Disable / remove a distribution / target
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^